oruga-ui/oruga/packages/docs/components/Modal.md

 <section class="odocs-head">

-The **Modal** component is classic modal overlay, in which you can include any content you want.
+The **Modal** component is classic modal overlay, in which you can include any content you like.

 </section>